 The women we spoke to have anywhere from 1 to 8 babies (talk about supermoms!) and they have tried out and received as gifts all kinds of products, from total crap to life-changing items.

 Below are 80 of their essential, must-have, cannot-live-without, why-didn’t-I-get-this-sooner products for pregnant women and new mamas.
-What’s more, they tell us why they love these products and how they will make your life easier.
+What’s more, they tell us why they love these products and how they make your life easier.

 Let's face it: You’re not going to find unique insight like this anywhere else.